nooras/Java-Basics/DBMS.md

 4. NOT NULL
 - col cant have NULL values
-- applied to column level constraint
+- applied to column level constraint only
 - EXAMPLE -
 ```
 CREATE TABLE STUDENT (FNAME VARCHAR(10) NOT NULL);